The Factory: Tombo

-Exploring the inextricable bond between art and music, XLR8R continues with the never-ending ancient quest to understand the very essence of its expression, and the role it plays in today’s cultural connectivity.
-Painters, composers and writers alike have gone to great lengths to try and understand it.
-Paul Klee, Igor Stravinsky, Piet Mondrian and Wassily Kandinsky are among the great minds that have often reflected upon the notions of art and its relationship to music.
-Kandinsky was so interested in the relationship that he would often name his paintings after musical terms.
-(It was frequently believed, that the painter had a rare neurological condition called synesthesia that allowed him to hear color and see sound, eventually leading him to create the abstract paintings he is now known for.)
-Naturally, it should come as no surprise that XLR8R would want to dive into the subject and explore what this relationship means to the music world today.
+Painters, composers, and writers alike have gone to great lengths to try and understand the bond between art and music.
+Paul Klee, Igor Stravinsky, Piet Mondrian, and Wassily Kandinsky are among the great minds that have often reflected upon the notions of art and its relationship to music.
+Kandinsky was so interested in this that he would often name his paintings after musical terms.
+(It was frequently believed that the painter had a rare neurological condition called synesthesia that allowed him to hear color and see sound, eventually leading him to create the abstract paintings he is now known for.)
+Naturally, we want to dive into the subject and explore what this relationship means to the music world today.

-21 year old, João Salgueiro (a.k.a Tombo) is an illustrator who has slowly been making a name for himself, thanks mainly to the work he’s been creating for the Russia-based imprint, трип (Russian for “trip”), founded by Nina Kraviz.
-The Russian selector embarked on her latest musical journey one year ago to date, and has been requisitioning Salgueiro’s conceptualization and artistic expression ever since, having first discovered his talents via his Facebook page. трип has characterized its releases as “dusky, divergent and trippy,” and its main goal has been to “stimulate brains, dreams and fantasies” of each of its followers; as an illustrator, Tombo’s creations aim to capture and reinterpret that same vision, using a Posca pen as his main tool.
-Currently based in Lisbon (with a desire to move to Berlin and Japan later on in life,) Salgueiro opens up about his struggles as an artist and his inspirations—“one thing I like to do is to look at banal objects, like a telephone for instance, and make something out of that, find some inspiration in that, creating a monster out of that”—and discusses his quest for originality and staying true to his vision.
-“Tombo was inspired by some African tribe names," Salgueiro says of his adopted moniker.
-"I liked the sound of it because it reminded me of tombar, the Portuguese verb for to fall, and this idea of falling into the universe.”
-XLR8R let itself fall into the illustrator’s creative cosmos.
+Currently based in Lisbon, with a desire to move to Japan later on in life, Salgueiro opens up about his struggles as an artist and his inspirations—“one thing I like to do is to look at banal objects, like a telephone for instance, and make something out of that, find some inspiration in that, creating a monster out of that”—and discusses his quest for originality and staying true to his vision.
+“Tombo was inspired by some African tribe names,” Salgueiro says of his adopted moniker.
+“I liked the sound of it because it reminded me of tombar, the Portuguese verb meaning to fall, and this idea of falling into the universe.”
+Revisiting a past conversation, XLR8R let itself fall back into the illustrator’s creative cosmos.

 How did you start working for Nina and трип?

-About a year ago I was in Africa, in Mauritania, working with my father at his restaurant and one day, I was really bored so I picked up a pen and a paper and started drawing Nina— for some reason I was drawing her in a really creepy way.
+In 2014 I was in Africa, in Mauritania, working with my father at his restaurant and one day I was really bored so I picked up a pen and a paper and started drawing Nina— for some reason I was drawing her in a really creepy way.
 When I finished the drawing, I uploaded it on my Facebook page and tagged her.
 Somehow later that night, she messaged me asking me if I was the author of the drawing, and then asked if I could draw an octopus.
 I drew it and she immediately responded saying she loved it.
 She asked me to do two more drawings of the octopus after that, so I asked her what it was for—she answered that it was for the first album on her new label, трип!
-I remember thinking to myself at the time, what the fuck is going on?
-I told my father right away, but he just told me to get back to work, without really understanding what had just happened. [laughs] I, on the other hand, was so excited that I made ten Facebook posts about it that same night—I couldn’t contain my emotion!

 How has the working relationship developed since?

-The first album was released in December of last year, and we’ve been working a lot together since.
+The first album was released in December of 2014, and we’ve been working a lot together since.
 It’s been a really amazing thing to be a part of the crew.
-I met Bjarki some time after and started working on some things with him, like portraits and other things.
-I also met Exos some time after, and then I started doing some profile pics for Nina, etc. It’s all been quite great.
+I met Bjarki sometime after and started working on some things with him, like portraits and other things.
+I also met Exos sometime after, and then I started doing some profile pics for Nina, etc. It’s all been quite great.

 When did you meet Nina for the first time?

 We met her for the first time in Lisbon at a dinner with the people from Lux Fragil, the club where she was playing later that night.
-I was really nervous seeing her in person; the friend I was with kept trying to calm me down, telling me to relax.
-Once Nina and I exchanged the initial hellos, I felt more calm, and put on display in front of her the drawings for the third album—and she just said: “Tombo, you’re amazing!”
-When we got to the party later that night, she immediately entered her universe—this is something I relate to because when I’m drawing I also get completely submerged into my world, and I really admire what she’s doing in the music world in general.
-I completely relate to her with all that.
-I like her and Bjarki a lot; I talk more with him than I do with Nina because of her busy schedule but Nina is a very good girl.
-Bjarki is also helping the team make some other stuff, and we are now starting to make merchandise, tees, hats, pins, etc.
+When we got to the party, she immediately entered her universe—this is something I relate to because when I’m drawing I also get completely submerged into my world, and I really admire what she’s doing in the music world in general.

-She seems like a very approachable, down-to-earth artist.
+She seems like an approachable, down-to-earth artist.
 Were you a big fan prior to working for her?

 Are these drawings something you’ve always been doing?
 Did you go to art school?